 There’s a fun park in KC for everyone in your family to love.

 So, check out the best parks & trails in KC before you plan your next family adventure.
-Find fun playgrounds, refreshing splash pads, and the best trails for your family to explore.
 There’s a fun park in KC for everyone in your family to love.
-Plus, explore great fishing spots, the best places to camp near Kansas City, or find the best playgrounds in KC.
+Explore explore great fishing spots, the best places to camp near you, or the best playgrounds in KC.
 You can also find where to pick apples near you!

 Best Parks in Kansas City (& Trails)

 Antioch Park is Johnson County Park and Recreation District’s oldest and most popular park.
 This 44-acre park includes amenities such as two fishing lakes, walking paths, tennis courts, picnic shelters, basketball court, restrooms, playground, paved parking, and charcoal grills.
 This beautiful and well-kept park is a family favorite to many in the area.

 They have plenty of things to climb on, swing on or just room to run around.

 Penguin Park is another fun park on the Missouri side of KC!
 Located on Vivion Rd in Kansas City North.

 This park is divided into age appropriate play areas but they also have a picnic area that allows you see both play areas at once!
 Kids LOVE the gigantic animals including a penguin, giraffe, kangaroo, and an elephant.
 They have a separate area for the little ones to play and tucked away behind the park are some great walking/biking trails with a pond for fishing and watching geese.